 A deficiency in silica could result in reduced skin elasticity and wound healing due to its role in collagen and GAG formation (cartilage).
 As we know, proper collagen formation is essential for maintaining tight, wrinkle-free skin, so silica can also be beneficial for slowing down the signs of skin aging.

 Research executed by Dr. Forrest H. Nielsen, Director of the Dept. of Agriculture (USDA), indicates prevalence of Silica deficiency in:

 - Problems in Joints and Bones: Ligaments, Tendons and Cartilage.

 - Skin, Hair and Nails.
 Extended Healing Duration.
 Weakness in the connective tissue.

 We are born with 7g. of silica throughout our body.
-Silicon levels decreases with ageing 1% every year.
-Dietary intake of silicon declines with age by approximately 0.1 mg/year.
+Silica levels decreases with ageing 1% every year.
+Dietary intake of silica declines with age by approximately 0.1 mg/year.
 Losses are more intense from the age of 35/40 years onwards.
-Teenagers have 400% more silicon than the elderly.
+Teenagers have 400% more silica than the elderly.
 (70-80 years).
 Silica diminishment leads to reduced collagen production and many other molecules.
-Females have 35% less silicon than males.
+Females have 35% less silica than males.

 In animals, a silica deficient diet has been shown to produce poorly formed connective tissue, including collagen.
 In fact, silica has been shown to contribute to certain enzyme activities that are necessary for normal collagen formation.
 Silica is essential for maintaining the health of connective tissues due to its interaction with the formation of glycosaminoglycans (GAGs), which are structural building blocks of these types of tissue.
 One well-known GAG important for skin health is hyaluronic acid, which has been shown to promote skin cell proliferation and increase the presence of retinoic acid, improving the skin’s hydration.